crashoverride777/swifty-ads/README.md

 # SwiftyAds

-SwiftyAds is a Swift library to display banner, interstitial and rewarded video ads from AdMob and mediation networks.
+SwiftyAds is a Swift library to display banner, interstitial and rewarded video ads from AdMob and supported mediation networks.

 ## Requirements